-Reservations are required for all groups of 10 or more.
+**Reservations are only required for all groups of 10 or more.

 MEET YOUR INSTRUCTOR

-This workshop is taught by poet Yaddyra Peralta, a poet who teaches writing and literature at Broward College and Miami Dade College.
-Her poems have been published in Eight Miami Poets (Jai Alai Books) and Ghazals for James Foley (Hinchas Press).
-Her work has also appeared in Ploughshares, Jai Alai, Abe’s Penny, Tigertail, The New Poet, and Hinchas de Poesia.
-In 2013, she was a Visiting Writer at the Betsy Hotel’s Writer’s Room in South Miami Beach, Florida and one of six collaborative Helen M. Salzberg Artists-in-Residence at Florida Atlantic University’s Jaffe Center for the Book Arts where she contributed to the collaborative artists’ book Conversation, Too (Extra Virgin Press).
-She is the Assistant Director of the Palm Beach Poetry Festival and has an MFA in Creative Writing from Florida International University.
+Yaddyra Peralta works has appeared or is forthcoming in Sliver of Stone, Ploughshares, Jai-alai, Abe’s Penny, Tigertail, The New Poet, and Hinchas de Poesia.
+In 2013 she was a Visiting Writer at the Betsy Hotel’s Writer’s Room in South Miami Beach, Florida and one of six Helen M. Salzberg Artists-in-Residence at Florida Atlantic University’s Jaffe Center for the Book Arts where she collaborated on the book Conversation, Too.